WICG/navigation-api/README.md

 ### Navigations while a navigation is ongoing

+**This section is under heavy construction.
+There are several open issues on it and it's not fully integrated with the latest thinking on the [detailed navigation interception lifecycle](./interception-details.md).**

 Because this proposal makes the web-developer-facing concept of a navigation always asynchronous, i.e. from the start of the `navigate` event through to the end of any promise passed to `respondWith()` settling, it's possible for navigations to happen while an existing navigation is ongoing.
 Even very simple code like the following would trigger this:

 ```js